 Definition: Communication is a two-way process in which people exchange information, ideas, opinions, emotions, feelings, and other feelings through symbols and semiotic conventions that are mutually understood (signs and symbols)

 Communication is fundamental to the survival of man as well as to an organization.
 It is a two-way process where a piece of information is coded to form a message and sent by a sender.
 The message is transmitted through a medium and received and decoded by a recipient.
 Based on the success of decoding the message, the recipient (or decision-maker) takes an action or sends feedback to the sender.

-Effective and efficient communication is a must for any situation or programme to be a complete success.
-If communication is not clear, the instructions given out may create confusion among the receivers or even worse, the communication may remain incomplete.
+Effective and efficient communication is a must for any situation or program to be a complete success.
+If Communication is not clear, the instructions given out may create confusion among the receivers or even worse, the Communication may remain incomplete.
 Thus, it is important to communicate effectively in order to make a venture successful.

-In the case of business operations, communication skill is of utmost importance.
-One's communication skill determines one's style of communicating with others.
+In the case of business operations, communication skills are of utmost importance.
+One's Communication skill determines one's style of communicating with others.
 There can be several methods or ways to deliver a particular message.
-The skill of communication sets apart an individual from others in his way of delivering a message successfully.
+The skill of Communication sets apart an individual from others in his way of delivering a message successfully.